deathworlders/online/content/book/deathworlders/chapter-20-exorcisms.md

 He sighed.
 "And we still got there ten seconds too late."

-"I’m interested... why can’t you tell them?"
+"I’m interested...why can’t you tell them?"

 "Well what’s that going to achieve?"
 Powell asked.
 “Sometimes there’s not enough silver fookin’ lining in the world.”